Aurelio Tolentino: Philippine Revolution

+Arrests during American rule

 When Spain ceded the Philippines to the United States, Tolentino formed Junta de Amigos, a secret organization composed of former Katipuneros to fight for independence from the Americans.
 Later, he attempted to reorganize the Revolutionary Army but was unsuccessful, in part due to the surrender of Emilio Aguinaldo.
 This led Tolentino to shift his focus from warfare to propaganda.
 He edited several anti-US newspapers in Tagalog and Kapampangan, some of which were closed down by the American authorities.

-On May 14, 1903, his now famous verse drama, Kahapon, Ngayon at Bukas, premiered at Manila's Teatro Libertad.
-The script called for tearing of the American flag, which was seen by some Americans in the audience.
-After the show, he was promptly arrested for sedition and rebellion.
-He was pardoned in 1912 by Governor General W. Cameron Forbes partly due to pressure from Washington.

-After his release, he continued to write for the theater.
-Among his later works is Ang Bagong Cristo, a proletarian interpretation of the story of Christ.
+According to Tolentino's unpublished handwritten autobiography in 1908, he was arrested on May 14, 1903 after his presentation of a three act drama Ayer, Hoy, y Mañana (translated to Tagalog as Kahapon, Ngayon, at Bukas) at Manila's Teatro Libertad.
+He was bailed out of prison in December 1903 at the cost of 7,000 pesos.
+Other scholarly literature claimed that Tolentino was sentenced to life imprisonment and was subsequently shortened by Governor-General William Cameron Forbes.

+I was processed in the Office of the Chief of Police [of Manila], conducted to Bilibid prison, and much later sentenced to two years of hard labor, and a fine of 2,000 dollars for the crime of sedition.
+I appealed this sentence and in December of the same year 1903 I was released on bail of 7,000 pesos.